alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 Quite the sentiment, indeed.
 I'd say our natural language processing is doing just fine.

-As we see in the file, we're importing the AWS sdk to use Comprehend in the service.
-Again, if you're not familiar with Comprehend, think of it as Amazon's ML-as-a-service solution.
+As we see in the file, we're importing the AWS SDK to use Comprehend in the service.
+Specifically, we use the promisified versoion of its `batchDetectSentiment` method, which will inspect a batch of documents and respond with a sentiment score.
 Once we receive the response, we relay it upstream.

-Now that we've implemented the core logic of our application, it's time to run the tests we saw earlier.
+Now that we've seen the core logic of the application, it's time to run the tests we saw earlier.
 If everything goes well, they should all pass.

 <div id="img-container">
   <img id="jest-run" src="./images/jest-screen.png">
 </div>

 Looks like we're in good shape.
-Time for the fun part: setting up the CI/CD workflow.
+Time for the next step: setting up the CI/CD workflow.

 ### Hooking Into a Build Process

 The downside of Jenkins is that it's not a hosted service.
 Rather, users must install and host the application on their own hardware.
-Since I've already committed to learning more about Jenkins, the next step is getting my infrastructure established in the cloud.
+Since I already have an AWS account, I decided to use that provider.

-For this project, I'm going to run a Jenkins server in a Docker container on an EC2 instance on Amazon Web Services (AWS).
+For this project, I'm going to run a Jenkins server in a Docker container on an EC2 instance.
 There are admittedly countless permutations of different stacks and services I could've chosen to host this service.
 Ultimately, I chose the Docker route because Jenkins provides the images.
 This seemed easier than writing or following a script that had me install Java, Jenkins, and other utilities from scratch.
 I also chose an EC2 instance instead of a more integrated service like ECS or EKS for two reasons:

 1. I'll only need one build server, so task definitions and services felt like overkill
 2. Keeping it on a VPS with Docker installed is easily repeatable across cloud providers (well, I'm using the Amazon Linux AMI for its CLI helpers, but the lock-in is still loose)

-Let's dive in.
+Alright, let's dive in.

 ### Creating the EC2 Instance